 When you want broadband faster than a cheetah in a Ferrari, it’s got to be fibre.
 But can your home get it?

 Fibre optic broadband is newer technology than standard telephone lines - which is great, because it means our connections are super top-of-the-line and future-proof… but it also means it's not available everywhere we want it just yet.

 Thankfully, the majority of UK towns and cities now have access to fibre broadband - over 90%, in fact - so there's a good chance you can get it where you live.
 Thanks to government-led schemes and projects from local councils, providers have managed to roll superfast connections out even to remote areas and islands.

-80-90% of the country is covered by BT's fibre network (with download speeds up to 76Mb), and around 60% can get Virgin Media.
-Plus, there are plenty of smaller fibre providers with their own networks too, such as Hyperoptic or KCOM in Hull.
+80-90% of the country is covered by BT's fibre network (with average download speeds in the 57-67Mb range), and around 60% can get Virgin Media.
+Plus, there are plenty of smaller fibre providers with their own networks too, such as Gigaclear or KCOM in Hull.